TomasTomecek/sen/README.md

 $ docker pull tomastomecek/sen
 ```

 This repository has set up automated builds on docker hub.
-In case you run into some issue, try pulling latest version before opening issue.
-You should run `sen` in containers like this:
+In case you run into some issue, try pulling latest version first before opening an issue.

+This is the recommended way of running `sen` in a container:

 ```
-$ docker run --privileged -v /run/docker.sock:/run/docker.sock -ti -e TERM=$TERM tomastomecek/sen
+$ docker run --privileged -v /var/run/docker.sock:/run/docker.sock -ti -e TERM=$TERM tomastomecek/sen
 ```

+Some distros have `/var/run` simlinked to `/run`, so you can do `/run/docker.sock:/run/docker.sock` instead.

 ## docker